| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 at best more dialogue, as if it were still an open issue, never to be

+settled.
 But the issue has been settled.
 Several attempts were initiated at

 last year’s General Conference to dilute our church’s teaching on